If you are associated with a church in need of restoration or repair (of any denomination) we may be able to help.

 However, our resources are limited and therefore at present we prioritise our activities to structural work on roofs, rainwater goods, followed by electrical safety and heating systems.

-As indicated above, we also support work on windows, monuments, paintings and clocks.
+As indicated above, we also support work on windows, monuments, bells, paintings and clocks.

 We do not usually support new build kitchens and toilets, or re-ordering.